If you are an attorney

 The Pro Bono Program organizes clinics and trips throughout the year to provide legal services to North Carolina residents.
 These projects range from divorce to advance directives to consumer protection.
 We are always in need of lawyers to volunteer to supervise our students during clinics.

-If you are interested in volunteering in this capacity and would like more information about upcoming clinics and how you can get involved, please e-mail the program's faculty supervisor, Sylvia Novinsky.
+If you are interested in volunteering in this capacity and would like more information about upcoming clinics and how you can get involved, please e-mail the program's faculty supervisor, Allison Standard.

-The Pro Bono Program works with the many student groups and organizations at Carolina Law to assist with pro bono project needs.
-If you are a member of a student group with an idea for a pro bono project, please submit a DIY Group Pro Bono Project Form ().
+The Pro Bono Program works with many student groups and organizations at Carolina Law to assist with pro bono project needs.
+If you are a member of a student group with an idea for a pro bono project, please contact the Pro Bono Board's Student Group Projects Coordinator.